hosle/EaglePy2025/src/sliding_window/sliding_window_note.md

 “number of subarrays/substrings with at most …” → Template C

 fixed window size k → simple rolling window (or deque if max/min)

+# It could be sliding window expend to both sides from the middle

+# The main idea to construct a sliding window

+1. the post pointer keep moving forward, new item join into the condition
+2. the condition breaks, so keep moving forward the pre pointer, remove the most left item from the condition, try resolve the condition again
+3. the condition is either sum, diff, window size, count by map etc.